By Shephard Dube|

 Debtor finance, or debtors factoring, usually involves the selling of a company’s invoices to a factoring company.
 While debtor factoring is a useful tool for a company struggling with cashflow, it does have some disadvantages:

-- Disclosure to your customers.
-First and foremost, the sale of the invoice usually needs to be disclosed to your customers.
+Firstly and foremost, the sale of the invoice usually needs to be disclosed to your customers.
 Your customers are informed that the invoice you issued them has been sold to a factoring company.
 While there’s nothing inherently wrong with this, some businesses don’t want their customers knowing about their financial situation.
 They’d rather keep their business finances private.

-- Full debtors book is required.
 Factoring companies will usually require you sell your entire debtors book and won’t accept single invoices at a time.
 If they do accept single invoices, they’ll usually have to be very large invoices.
 A debtor’s finance facility is usually only offered if you have a large debtor’s book (over at least R1 million), so it’s not ideal for business owners looking for a smaller cash injection.

-- Lock-in periods and hidden fees.
 Factoring companies will typically have very strict lock-in periods for a factoring facility they grant you.
 There will also be penalty fees if you try to settle your facility early, before the end of your lock-in period.

 A better alternative to debtors factoring